-Most recently, many of the Dragon Age 4 teasers we've seen have been concept art shared by executive producer Christian Dailey.
+In 2021, many of the Dragon Age: Dreadwolf teasers we saw were concept art shared by then executive producer Christian Dailey.
 You can flip through a couple of those above.

-The Gamescom 2020 Opening Night Live show gave us a look at some of the early production of Dragon Age 4.
+The Gamescom 2020 Opening Night Live show gave us a look at some of the early production of the next Dragon Age.
 The video shows off concept art, some 3D environments, a bit of voice acting production, and some gameplay prototypes.
-It's a bit too early to count anything seen as true Dragon Age 4 gameplay, but getting a look at the process is something at least.
-Dragon Age might still be far out, but the trailer successfully sells the excitement of returning to Bioware's fantasy world.
+It's a bit too early to count anything seen as true Dreadwolf gameplay, but getting a look at the process is something at least.
+Dragon Age might still be far out, but the trailer successfully sells the excitement of returning to BioWare's fantasy world.

 In June 2020, EA didn't mention Dragon Age by name during EA Play but did make some allusions to it.
 "BioWare imagines and creates worlds where you become the hero of your own story.
 And we're using this next generation of technology to make those fantasy worlds your reality," it said, while sharing some 3D environment clips that sure look like they included red lyrium.

-The very first teaser for Dragon Age 4 was during The Game Awards in 2018.
-It was a very brief video with voiceover from Solas, the Dread Wolf himself, who we're definitely assuming will Dragon Age 4's antagonist.
+The first teaser for Dragon Age: Dreadwolf was during The Game Awards in 2018.
+It was a very brief video with voiceover from Solas, the Dread Wolf himself, who we're definitely assuming will be the game's antagonist.

-Which companion characters will be in Dragon Age 4?
+Which characters will be in Dragon Age: Dreadwolf?

 We don't know yet which former and future Dragon Age characters will be party companions just yet.
 Even those who make a return could take on non-combat roles like Dragon Age Inquisition's advisors.
 Even if we don't know who's made the cut for the adventuring party yet, here's who we think could show up in some way during the game.

-One character we know will play a part in the events of Dragon Age 4 is the Dread Wolf himself.
+One character we know will play a part in the events of Dreadwolf is, naturally, the Dread Wolf himself.
 Solas has been featured in both teaser trailers so far and his relationship to the greater struggles of Thedas means he's not going anywhere any time soon.
-It seems pretty unlikely that he'll actually be included in your party this time though.
+It seems unlikely that he'll actually be included in your party this time though.
 You know, because of the Dread Wolf stuff.

-Beloved party member and storyteller Varric narrated the second teaser trailer for Dragon Age 4, so it seems safe to assume he'll be making an appearance too.
+Beloved party member and storyteller Varric narrated the second teaser trailer for Dreadwolf, so it seems safe to assume he'll be making an appearance too.
 He was a party member in Dragon Age 2 and Inquisition.
 Will he be in the fray for a third time, or staying on the sidelines like Inquisition's advisor characters?

-Dragon Age has a history of reusing characters, like Alistair who was a companion in Origins and returned for appearances in the two sequels or Leliana who shares a similar trajectory.
-It's safe to say that we'll see some more familiar faces in Dragon Age 4, but which ones?
+Dragon Age has a history of recurring characters, like Alistair who was a companion in Origins and returned for appearances in the two sequels or Leliana who shares a similar trajectory.
+It's safe to say that we'll see some more familiar faces in Dreadwolf, but which ones?

 So far BioWare has committed to hanging up its protagonists between Dragon Age games.
 Each adventure comes with a new hero, though the Grey Warden and Hawke do have the ability to cameo in Dragon Age: Inquisition.
-It's possible we might then see an appearance of The Inquisitor in Dragon Age 4, but they'll likely not be center stage.
+It's possible we might then see an appearance of The Inquisitor in Dreadwolf, but they'll likely not be center stage.

-Flemeth, like Solas, is either elven legend or a god going by many names, who has seemed to be an underlying force in the overarching plot of the series.
-It seems likely that she will make an appearance as well.
+Flemeth, like Solas, is either elven legend or a god going by many names, who has seemed to be an underlying force in the overarching plot of the series, as has her daughter Morrigan.
+It seems likely that one or both will make an appearance as well.

 Another old friend that may make a comeback is Fenris, the Tevinter elven warrior from Dragon Age 2.
-He was the star of a Dragon Age comic called Blue Wraith in 2020.
-It's hard to say whether Fenris appearing in a comic is setting him up for a cameo in Dragon Age 4 or for retirement as a character.
+He was the star of a Dragon Age comic called Blue Wraith (opens in new tab) in 2020.
+It's hard to say whether Fenris appearing in a comic is setting him up for a cameo in the next game or for retirement as a character.
 Previous party members showing up in supporting Dragon Age media have gone both ways in the past.